Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 When dog owners pronounce the word "no" over and over like a broken record, it risks losing its meaning.
 Jean Donaldson claims that if you ever want to desensitize your dog to the word "no," all you would have to do is repeat it often at a volume your dog tolerates and never use it to anticipate anything.
 The dog quickly learns to ignore it.

 This brings us to another variability: tonality.
-When "no" is pronounced in a low level of intensity, it promotes desensitization and dilutes its effect.
+When "no" is pronounced at a low level of intensity, it promotes desensitization and dilutes its effect.
 When the dog engages in a behavior that violates something of high value in a dog owner's possession (chewing on a Gucci handbag or a pair of Prada stilettos), that "no" suddenly escalates in intensity!
 This leads dogs to pay attention when the "no" is pronounced with a certain volume and level of intensity and to otherwise ignore it.

 I remember when I started working with toddlers in daycare many years ago.
 The poor teacher I had to work with was exhausted.
 She had little to no patience, and despite her yelling at the kids often to interrupt bad behaviors, the kids cared less.
 I rented books from the library on how to handle those terrible twos and threes and decided to try out whispering: when the kids misbehaved, I started whispering.
 Yeah, they called me the "toddler whisperer."
 It was amazing how quickly I got the children's attention when I lowered my voice!
 Then I came up with a game to get the kids to try to guess what I was saying.
 Whoever guessed right won a prize.
 Soon, the teacher who was once pulling her hair started applying this technique (what a difference it made).